 Step 4: Collar guidelines

-Start from the place where the neck and the left shoulder join and draw a diagonal to the moved centerline.
-Add the right side of the collar and notice that it goes toward the real Centerline instead to the new one.
+Start from the place where the neck and the left shoulder joint and draw a diagonal to the moved centerline.
+Add the right side of the collar and notice that it goes toward the real Centerline instead of the new one.
 Draw curved lines on the shoulders to mark the place where the sleeves connect to the body.